ETH-NEXUS/gExcite_pipeline/README.md

     └── SAMPLENAME_S4_L001_R2_001.fastq.gz
 ```

+Starting processing after the resource-intensive cellranger count and CITE-Seq steps requires the presence of dummy files in place of the FASTQ files described in this chapter.
+For more details see the [README](testdata/README_testdata.md) in the testdata subdirectory.
+For a full example of the required folder structure refer to the `results_and_fastqs.tar.gz` in the testdata subdirectory.

 ### Configure the pipeline

 The pipeline must be appropriately configured to your data.
-A detailed [Readme](config/README.md) can be found in the `config` directory.
+A detailed [README](config/README.md) can be found in the `config` directory.

 ### Optional preprocessing

 **IndexHopping removal**
 In case of combined GEX and ADT NovaSeq sequencing data, scripts are provided to clean up the data before a run.
-Please consult the [Readme](workflow/scripts/index_hopping_removal/README.md) here.
+Please consult the [README](workflow/scripts/index_hopping_removal/README.md) here.

 ## Running the pipeline